worbis/apps-sdk/doc/api.md

 client that an application has been installed within.
 The API allows sandboxed access to the client for tasks such as adding a torrent or an rss feed.
 This document outlines the raw interface presented by the client.
 If you'd like a somewhat more user friendly version, check out the [SDK](https://github.com/bittorrent/griffin/blob/master/doc/SDK.md).

 For those that prefer to look at code instead of documentation, take a look at [api.js](https://github.com/bittorrent/griffin/blob/master/doc/api.js).

-# SDK

 # Sandbox